 Hover your mouse pointer over them first.
 Many email clients will display the full text of the link somewhere in the viewing window.
 Or, you can right-click the link and copy it.
 Then paste the link into a text file.

 Once you can see the entire link, look at it carefully.
 If something is up, it should be apparent.

 First of all, never click a link in an email that has been shortened.
 Shortened links make it easy to hide the link’s actual URL from prying eyes.
 A shortened link may appear similar to this: “http://bit.ly/D8h6TZy.”
-(Don’t worry, all you’ll get from that link is an error message from Bitly.)
+(Don’t worry, all you’ll get from clicking that link is an error message from Bitly.)

-Also, be on the lookout for malformed links that may appear to be sending you to a legitimate website, but is instead forwarding you to a location where you may be tricked into giving up your login credentials or other personal information.
+Also, be on the lookout for malformed links that may appear to be sending you to a legitimate website, but are instead forwarding you to a location where you may be tricked into giving up your login credentials or other personal information.

 This attack makes use of a malformed URL, which, even when copied and pasted into a browser’s address bar, appears benign.
 Even Google Chrome’s built-in security doesn’t catch it.